0xPolygonID/docs/docs/verifier/verification-library/zk-query-language.md

 - Must be a verified human to vote for a DAO specific proposal - `equals` (operator 1).
 - Must have been born before 2000-01-01 to access a specific website - `less-than` (operator 2).
 - Must have a monthly salary greater than $1000 to get a loan - `greater-than` (operator 3).
-- Must be an admin or a hacker of a DAO to enter a platform - `ìn` (operator 4).
+- Must be an admin or a hacker of a DAO to enter a platform - `in` (operator 4).
 - Must not be a resident of a country in the list of blacklisted countries to operate on an exchange - `not-in` (operator 5).
 - Must not be a resident of a specific country - `not-equal` (operator 6).